aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/restarting-list-numbering-dynamically/_index.md

 }
 {{< /highlight >}}

-Given that `orders` is an enumeration of `Order` instances, you could try to use the following template to output information on multiple orders in one document.
+Given that `orders` is an enumeration of `Order` instances, you could try to use the following template to output information on several orders in one document.

 {{< highlight csharp >}}
 <<foreach [order in orders]>><<[order.getClientName()]>> (<<[order.getClientAddress()]>>)